pasumarthisreekar/bachelor-thesis/README.md

 This repository contains my bachelor's thesis, its supplementary material and the code for the autoencoder.
+Some of the datasets for testing classification couldn't be uploaded due to file size limits.
+They can be downloaded from the UCI-ML repository.

 formulation1log function in Scripts/Regularizers_Geod: Contains the implementation of the proposed regularizer